 Bees are an incredible species responsible for pollinating many of the world's crops.
 We rely on them for food, and for their sweet honey.
 They are truly fascinating creatures.
 Honey is the main food supply for a bee.
 They collect vast quantities to feed their hives over the winter.

 A bee has two stomachs specifically for this purpose.
 One is to digest food, and the other is to regurgitate nectar into honeycombs within a hive.
 Tens of thousands of bees work together to process the nectar into the delicious treat many people have come to enjoy.
-The entire process is remarkable; you can learn more about it from the video below.
+The entire process is remarkable; you can learn more about it from the video above.

 Written by Maverick Baker